How To Properly Saber a Champagne Bottle

 Follow these simple steps to become a New Year’s Eve party ninja.

-- Tilt the champagne bottle, no more than 45 degrees: Two things here—you don’t want to spill it everywhere (you’ll lose a little as it is) and the cut will be cleaner when done from an angle.
+Two things here—you don’t want to spill it everywhere (you’ll lose a little as it is) and the cut will be cleaner when done from an angle.
 Safety first.

 The dull edge should be facing the top, or lip.
 Razor-sharp steel isn’t a factor here.

-In the video above, Alton Brown gives extra background on the tradition behind sabrage as well as some finer tips, such as a clear explanation as to why the blade has to be at an angle to cut through the cold glass.
+In the video above, TV chef Alton Brown gives extra background on the tradition behind sabrage as well as some finer tips, such as a clear explanation as to why the blade has to be at an angle to cut through the cold glass.